-The KSZ8863MLL/FLL/RLL also offer a by-pass mode, which enables system-level power saving.
-When the CPU (connected to Port 3) enters a power saving mode, the KSZ8863MLL/FLL/RLL automatically switches to the bypass mode in which the switch function between Port1 and Port2 is sustained.
+The KSZ8873MLL/FLL/RLL also offer a by-pass mode which enables system-level power saving.
+When the CPU (connected to Port 3) enters a power saving mode of power down or sleeping mode, the CPU can control the Pin 27 SMTXER3/MII\LINK\3 which can be tied high so that the KSZ8873MLL/FLL/RLL detect this change and automatically switches to the by-pass mode in which the switch function between Port1 and Port2 is sustained.
+In the by-pass mode, the packets with DA to port 3 will be dropped and by pass the internal buffer memory, make the buffer memory more efficiency for the data transfer between port 1 and port 2.
+Specially, the power saving get more in energy detect mode with the by-pass to be used.